 Ingredients

-- 3 eggs well beaten (Grandma’s notes-beat for 5 minutes until light and foamy)
+- 3 whole eggs well beaten (Grandma’s notes-beat for 5 minutes until light and foamy)

 - 1 cup sugar